SPAIS staff supervisory interests

 European Union politics (including Europeanisation, European Union enlargement, and European Union and civil society participation); democracy, representation and civil society; interest politics and lobbying; lobbying regulation; democratisation in Central and Eastern Europe.

 Social and Political Attitudes, Public Opinion and Voting Behaviour, especially but not exclusively quantitative approaches.
-Also social identities (particularly class and nationalism) and social inequalities in education.
+Also social identities (particularly class and nationalism)

 Indigenous knowledge, indigenous politics, global governance and global governmentalities, post-colonialism and de-colonialism, Latin America, NGOs.